THE LETTERS OF RALPH VAUGHAN WILLIAMS

 RVW

-2. The playing through by Davie to VW of his opera Gammer Gurton’s Needle (see VWL1073) had not yet taken place.
+3. The playing through by Davie to VW of his opera Gammer Gurton’s Needle (see VWL1073) had not yet taken place.
+Sidney Waddington taught opera at the Royal College of Music.